 - Assess the individual.
 The individual’s profile of strengths and limitations should be assessed to identify what needs improving.

 - Deliver assessments with care.
 Feedback on a person’s strengths and weaknesses carry an emotional charge.

 - Gauge readiness.
 People are at different levels of readiness.

 - Motivate.
-People learn to the degree they are motivated - for example, by realizing that a competence is important to doing their job well - and making the competence a personal goal for change.
+People learn to the degree they are motivated – for example, by realizing that a competence is important to do their job well – and making the competence a personal goal for change.

 - Make change self-directed.
 When people direct their learning program, tailoring it to their needs, circumstances, and motivation, learning is more effective.

 - Focus on clear, manageable goals.
 People need to understand the competence and the steps needed to improve it.